axelerant/testimonials-widget/readme.txt

 Going further though, you'll need to enable feature image, gravatar and custom post meta like company, email, etc. on your own for your theme.

 = 23.
-My testimonial URL says "Page not found" =
+My testimonial URL says "Page not found" or 404 =
 Go to WordPress > Plugins to Deactivate and then Activate Testimonials Widget.
 The `flush_rewrite_rules` function needs to run.

 = 24.
 Does this plug in use admin-ajax.php to refresh? =